UW-MLGEO/MLGEO2024_trentagon/README.md

 ## Licensing

 This repository is subject to the MIT License.
 I chose this license because the code in here will be purely for educational purposes and should be freely available to anybody interested.

+## Glossary term

+**Contrastive Learning**: A deep learning technique where similar patterns detected in the data are pushed close together in a representation space, while dissimilar patterns are pushed far apart.